aagnone3/audio_analysis/README.md

 # API Reference

-Coming soon, to a RESTful stop near you!
+Coming soon, as the project grows!

 ## Contributors